August 25, 2025 (3mo ago) — last updated November 12, 2025 (14d ago)

 Tracing Your Fear to Its Origin

-One of the most effective tools for this is a journal.
+A simple, effective tool is a journal.
 When you feel that knot of fear, write down exactly what’s going through your mind.
 Then drill down with a series of “why” questions.

 Example for public speaking: